MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 - To complete eye calibration on HoloLens 1, [manually start the calibration process]( https://docs.microsoft.com/hololens/hololens-calibration#calibrating-your-hololens-1st-gen).
 - HoloLens 2 will prompt you to calibrate the device under several circumstances.
 [Complete eye calibration]( https://docs.microsoft.com/hololens/hololens-calibration#calibrating-your-hololens-2) when requested.
 It will only take about 20 seconds.

+### Multiple people in my organization use Remote Assist on the same HoloLens.
+How do I clean my HoloLens?

+Learn how to clean [HoloLens 1](https://docs.microsoft.com/en-us/hololens/hololens1-hardware#care-and-cleaning) and [HoloLens 2](https://docs.microsoft.com/en-us/hololens/hololens2-hardware#care-and-cleaning).

+Additional details about cleaning HoloLens 2:

+Device: Remove any dust by gently wiping with a dry lint-free microfiber cloth.
+Lightly moisten the cloth with medical 70% isopropyl alcohol, and then gently wipe the surface of the device.
+	Let it dry completely.

+Brow pad: Wipe it with a cloth moistened with water and a mild, antibiotic soap.
+Let it dry completely.

+Q: Can I use Purell wipes to clean the HoloLens?
+A: Purell wipes can be applied in limited use to clean the HoloLens surfaces.
+The cleaning guide above is the recommended method.

+Q: Can I use Clorox / Lysol wipes to clean the HoloLens?
+A: Clorox, Lysol and similar bleach-keeping wipes are not recommended for use.
+It is acceptable to use for critical situations, when nothing else is available.

+Q: Can I use any lens cleaner for cleaning HoloLens visor?
+A: No. Lens cleaners can be abrasive to the coatings on the visor.
+Please use a mix of isopropyl alcohol (IPA) and water, and then gently wipe the surface of the visor.

 ## Can I save call artifacts to a Field Service work order?